git-pull/tao-of-tmux/manuscript/04-server.md

 One server can contain one or multiple [sessions](#sessions).

-Starting tmux after a server already running will create a new session inside the existing server.
+Starting tmux after a server already is running will create a new session inside the existing server.

 W> ### Advanced: Multiple servers